semiologic/google-analytics/readme.txt

     dogs.example-petstore.com
     cats.example-petstore.com

-You would add

-    define('GA_DOMAIN', 'example-petstore.com');

-to your wp-config.php file
+You would set your user ID for dogs.example-petstore.com and cats.example-petstore.com to the same Google user ID you used for www.example-petstore.com.

+You then would check the 'Track Subdomains' setting in your Google Analytics Settings screen for all 3 of the domains.

 = Custom event tracking =

 The GA lastly allows to track custom-defined events, in case the need arises.
-Doing so is relatively easy, too: simply add a ga_event class to your <a>, <div> or <form> tag of interest.
+Doing so is relatively easy, too: simply add a <b>ga_event</b> class to your <a>, <div> or <form> tag of interest.

 = Help Me! =